Tech-Emiretus/gideonappoh.dev/src/blog/introducing-sanity-in-the-chaos-maintaining-legacy-projects.md

 ## Now, Refactor—But Keep It Simple

 With tests in place, you can safely refactor the codebase.
-Use your tests as a safety net and avoid overcomplicating the architecture.
+Use your tests as a safety net and avoid over-complicating the architecture.
 Stick to the KISS principle (Keep It Simple, Stupid).
 Incremental improvements are more sustainable than big-bang rewrites.

 ## Standardize the Development Environment